nisheshthakuri/nisheshnginx/README.md

 ## Overview

-This Ansible role, `nginx_setup`, automates the installation and configuration of Nginx to serve static HTML pages.
+This Ansible role, `nisheshnginx`, automates the installation and configuration of Nginx to serve static HTML pages.
 This document provides details about the Nginx setup within this role.

 ### Role Name

-- **Role**: nginx_setup
+- **Role**: nisheshnginx
 - **Author**: Nishesh Thakuri
 - **Description**: Automates the installation and configuration of Nginx for serving static web pages.